montagestudio/firefly/DEVELOPING.md

 ## Tests

 Run `npm run lint` to check the project for style errors.
-Run `npm test` to run `npm test` on every directory.
+Run `npm test` inside individual service directories to test services.
+Each service should build a Docker image and then run the test suite inside that image.
+This ensures the testing environment is completely isolated from the development machine, and means you don't need to `npm install` individual services in order to test them.

 ## Contributing